Variational Mixture of Graph Neural Experts for Alzheimer's Disease Recognition across Frequency Bands in EEG Brain Networks: Introduction

-Alzheimer's disease (AD) represents the most prevalent form of dementia worldwide, affecting an estimated 6.9 million individuals aged 65 years and above in the United States as of 2024~\cite{alzheimers2025facts}, compared to around 0.35 million individuals in the same age group in Taiwan~\cite{mohwDementiaSurvey2024}.
-Specifically, frontotemporal dementia (FTD) is a major cause of young-onset dementia, typically presenting between ages 35 and 75.
-It is marked by early behavioral and language changes, including disinhibition, emotional blunting, stereotyped behaviors, and dietary alterations, reflecting selective degeneration of the frontal and temporal lobes~\cite{weder2007frontotemporal,bathgate2001behaviour}.
-Electroencephalogram (EEG) serves as the most mainstream and cost-effective measurement method, effectively reflecting cortical activities through brain signals.
 Recent research findings indicate that analyzing time-frequency differences across bands can effectively serve as biomarkers for analysis.
 However, many studies show controversial results in FTD band analysis.
 For example, both AD and FTD typically exhibit spectral slowing, characterized by increased delta/theta power and reduced $\alpha$/$\beta$ power, which correlates with cognitive decline~\cite{lin2021differences,jiao2023neural}.
 Early-onset AD often demonstrates widespread delta enhancement, whereas FTD shows more region-specific abnormalities and distinct microstate alterations~\cite{lin2021differences}.
 Power ratios such as theta/alpha and theta/beta, along with gamma band changes, have been proposed as sensitive markers for prodromal and clinical AD~\cite{chetty2024eeg}.

 The success of deep learning (DL) has greatly enhanced feature extraction from multi-band EEG signals, such as convolutional neural networks (CNNs), long short-term memory networks (LSTMs), and hybrid architectures, which can automatically learn spatiotemporal features across frequency bands~\cite{khan2025explainable,rezaee2025diagnose}.
 Specifically, Transformer architectures have demonstrated significant potential for EEG-based AD classification~\cite{cansiz2025olfactory,latif2025deep,cseker2025investigating}.
 The field has progressed to convolutional-Transformer hybrid architectures such as CEEDNet and DICE-Net~\cite{miltiadous2023dice} to large-scale foundation models with cross-dataset pretraining, with models like LEAD achieving classification accuracies exceeding 93\% and establishing Transformers as a pivotal direction in EEG-based dementia diagnosis~\cite{wang2025lead}.